The 18 Best Instructional Design Certificate Programs and Courses

 Gamification course by Coursera

-This curriculum from Kevin Werbach of the University of Pennsylvania differs from the previous entries in our list.
-Instead of delving into all concepts and terminology of instructional design, it focuses on a single technique called gamification.
+This curriculum from Kevin Werbach of the University of Pennsylvania differs from the previous entries on our list.
+Instead of dealing with general concepts of instructional design, it focuses on a single technique called gamification.

-The course explores what gamification is by revealing the psychological mechanisms behind how and why games help people to learn new things.
-During this course, the student is taught about game design and becomes qualified to apply its principles to non-game contexts, like instructional design.
+The course explores the psychological mechanisms behind how and why games help people to learn new things.
+During this course, the students learn to apply its principles to non-game contexts, including instructional design.

 What you will learn